fabianschwamborn/clientsideMultidownloadExample/README.md

 A lightweight, client-side web application for downloading multiple files and packaging them into a single ZIP archive - all in the browser without server-side processing.

+## Important Note

+⚠️ **Code Design Philosophy**: This codebase prioritizes comprehensive debugging and testing capabilities over code readability.
+The implementation includes extensive debug options (force fallback modes, manual method selection, verbose logging) to facilitate testing of various fallback scenarios and edge cases.
+This results in more complex control flow than a production-focused implementation would require.

 ## Features

 - 📦 **Batch Download**: Select and download multiple files from a remote server